beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 ## TODO

-- What data should be collected by the Data Collector?
-- What data should be stored locally by the Data Collector?
-- What is the format of the data?
-- What data should be submitted to the database?
-- What is the database schema?
 - Define REST APIs for the Global and Local Managers
 - Find out how to remotely switch hosts on or off